The MBE isn’t just a mixed bag of questions. It’s actually not even an evenly distributed bag of questions.

 Read that again: A whopping 7% of the MBE will test solely on negligence and count toward your score.
 There may be extra experimental questions on negligence, though.

-The yellow highlights below indicate some other MBE highly tested topics.
-These won’t show up as much as negligence, but still, a significant number of questions will hit these areas.
+The yellow highlights below won’t show up as much as the top three areas above, but still, a significant number of questions will hit these areas.
+About 5-9 questions will come from these areas.

 So which are the biggest areas of the MBE to focus on?

-These are the top three tested topics (highlighted red above):
+These are the top three tested topics on the MBE (high priority):

 Each of these high-priority topics accounts for 7.14% of your score.
 That’s a total of 21.43% in just these three topics.

-This next set of topics (highlighted yellow above) appear will appear on the MBE in at least 5-8 questions each:
+This next set of topics (highlighted yellow above) appear will appear on the MBE in at least 5-8 questions each (medium priority):

 These are medium-priority topics that each range between 2.86% and 4.76% of your score.
 These make up 42.86% in total.